Yocto Project Quick Build

 The examples in this paper assume you are using a native Linux system running a recent Ubuntu Linux distribution.
 If the machine you want to use Yocto Project on to build an image (Build Host) is not a native Linux system, you can still perform these steps by using CROss PlatformS (CROPS) and setting up a Poky container.
 See the Setting Up to Use CROss PlatformS (CROPS) section in the Yocto Project Development Tasks Manual for more information.

-See the Setting Up to Use Windows Subsystem For Linux (WSLv2) section in the Yocto Project Development Tasks Manual for more information.
+You may use version 2 of Windows Subsystem For Linux (WSL 2) to set up a build host using Windows 10 or later, Windows Server 2019 or later.
+See the Setting Up to Use Windows Subsystem For Linux (WSL 2) section in the Yocto Project Development Tasks Manual for more information.

 If you want more conceptual or background information on the Yocto Project, see the Yocto Project Overview and Concepts Manual.

 Make sure your Build Host meets the following requirements:

 Runs a supported Linux distribution (i.e. recent releases of Fedora, openSUSE, CentOS, Debian, or Ubuntu).
 For a list of Linux distributions that support the Yocto Project, see the Supported Linux Distributions section in the Yocto Project Reference Manual.
 For detailed information on preparing your build host, see the Preparing the Build Host section in the Yocto Project Development Tasks Manual.